Madagascar_country_page.jpg

 Country work - Madagascar

-Madagascar has some of the largest electricity and clean cooking access gaps in Africa.
+Madagascar is one of the 20 countries with the largest electricity and clean cooking access gaps in the world.
 These gaps are a significant barrier to economic growth and diversification in the country.
+SEforALL is involved in several initiatives aimed at alleviating energy poverty working closely with the Government of Madagascar and the private sector.

-We are involved in several initiatives aimed at alleviating energy poverty in Madagascar.
-For example, Madagascar was one of two initial countries, along with Sierra Leone, where the Universal Energy Facility (UEF) began offering results-based grants to help expand electricity connections via mini-grids.
-The UEF now provides catalytic finance for mini-grid projects in the country, with several projects having already electrified thousands of people.
+Madagascar was one of two initial countries, along with Sierra Leone, where the Universal Energy Facility (UEF) began offering results-based grants to help expand electricity connections via mini-grids.
+The UEF now provides catalytic finance for mini-grid projects in the country, with several projects having already electrified 28,000 of people to date (2024).

 sdg7-impact-badge-madagascar.png

-Population with access to an electricity grid (2022)
+Population with access to clean cooking solutions or improved cookstoves (2022)

 We welcome the support that the Universal Energy Facility of SEforALL is providing to the renewable energy-based mini-grid sector in Madagascar and our efforts to increase access to energy for all in our country.